MicrosoftDocs/win32/desktop-src/Virtual/geterrorex-msvm-storagejob.md

 ---
 title: GetErrorEx method of the Msvm\_StorageJob class
-description: When the job is executing or has terminated without error, then this method returns no Msvm\_Error instance. ms.assetid: '7fae95c2-90e6-4cf1-8351-a04ca72a3491'
+description: When the job is executing or has terminated without error, then this method returns no Msvm\_Error instance. ms.assetid: 7fae95c2-90e6-4cf1-8351-a04ca72a3491
+keywords:
+- GetErrorEx method Hyper-V
-keywords: ["GetErrorEx method Hyper-V", "GetErrorEx method Hyper-V , Msvm_StorageJob class", "Msvm_StorageJob class Hyper-V , GetErrorEx method"]
+- GetErrorEx method Hyper-V , Msvm_StorageJob class
+- Msvm_StorageJob class Hyper-V , GetErrorEx method
 topic_type:
 - apiref
 api_name: